The Partition Function of Log-Gases with Multiple Odd Charges: Introduction

 The $\bt$-ensembles are a well-studied collection of random matrices whose eigenvalue densities take a common form, indexed by a non-negative, real parameter $\bt$.
 Suppose $\mu$ is a continuous probability measure on $\R$ with Radon-Nikodym derivative $\frac{d \mu}{d x} = w(x)$.
 For each $\bt\in \R_{> 0}$, consider the $N$-point process specified by the joint probability density

+where $Z_N(\bt)$, which denotes the \emph{partition function} of $\bt$, and $Z_{N}(\bt)N!$ is the normalizing constant required for $\rh_N$ to be a probability density function.
+Explicitly,

+The integral that appears above is closely related to the Selberg integral \cite{Selberg1944} and its generalization, the Aomoto integral \cite{Aomoto1987}.
+In \cite{Luque2003} and \cite{Luque2004}, Luque and Thibon presented an evaluation of these integrals in terms of hyperdeterminants, which were first introduced by Cayley in \cite{Cayley1843}.

-where $Z_N(\bt)$, which denotes the \emph{partition function} of $\bt$, is the normalizing constant required for $\rh_N$ to be a probability density function.
-This eigenvalue density function can be identified with the Boltzmann factor of the previously discussed log-gas particles, as first observed by Dyson \cite{Dyson1962}, and further developed by Forrester in \cite{Forrester2010}.
+Moreover, the eigenvalue density function $\rho_N$ above can be identified with the Boltzmann factor of the previously discussed log-gas particles, as first observed by Dyson \cite{Dyson1962}, and further developed by Forrester in \cite{Forrester2010}.

-The \emph{classical} $\bt$-ensembles (with $\bt=1,2,4$ and $w(x) = e^{-x^2/2}$), corresponding to Hermitian matrices with real, complex, or quaternionic Gaussian entries (respectively), were first studied in the 1920s by Wishart in multivariate statistics \cite{wish} and the 1950s by Wigner in nuclear physics \cite{wig}.
+The \emph{classical} $\bt$-ensembles are those with $\bt=1,2,4$ and $w(x) = e^{-x^2/2}$ and correspond to Hermitian matrices with real, complex, or quaternionic Gaussian entries (respectively).
+The $\beta = 1$ case was first investigated in the 1950s by Wigner in the context of nuclear physics \cite{wig}, following Wigner's discovery of a similar ensemble of real-valued matrices used by Wishart in the 1920s in the field of multivariate statistics \cite{wish}.
 In the subsequent decade, Dyson and Mehta \cite{Dyson1963} unified a previously disparate collection of random matrix models by demonstrating that the three classic $\bt$-ensembles are each variations of a single action on random Hermitian matrices (representing the three associative division algebras over $\R$).
 In \cite{Dumitriu2002}, Dumitriu and Edelman provide tridiagonal matrix models for $\bt$-ensembles of arbitrary positive $\bt$, which are then used by Ram\'irez, Rider, and Vir\'ag in \cite{Ramirez2011} to obtain the asymptotic distribution of the largest eigenvalue.

 For each $1\leq n\leq N$, define the $n^{\rm{th}}$ correlation function by

 It turns out that the correlation function for the classic $\beta$-ensembles takes a particularly nice algebraic form.
 For example, when $\bt=2$, it can be shown using only elementary matrix operations and Fubini's Theorem that